 A special thank you goes to Claire, Elias, Andrew, Enrique, Alex, Steve, Kim, Robin, Daniel, Susan and Norbert who are so kind to give in advance a little try to the beta version.

-The new version 3.0 is already included in the download when you purchase it.
-However, the official release is planned for the beginning of March 2021 and all users will receive automatically a download link by mail.
+The official release is planned for the beginning of March 2021 and all users will receive automatically a download link by mail afterwards.
 I am still updating the manual!

 Eight device controls for instant mapping